rockerritesh/safe-mcp/mitigations/SAFE-M-33/README.md

             if not request.code_verifier:
                 raise ValueError("PKCE code_verifier is required for authorization code flow")

+            # If challenge was stored using transaction id, first bind it to the issued code
+            if getattr(request, 'transaction_id', None) and request.transaction_id in self.stored_challenges and request.code not in self.stored_challenges:
+                self.stored_challenges[request.code] = self.stored_challenges.pop(request.transaction_id)

             if not self.validate_code_verifier(request.code, request.code_verifier):
                 raise ValueError("Invalid PKCE code_verifier")